 - 1.1 The term 'infrastructure' has a very wide meaning and relates to all facilities and services which are necessary for successful communities to function.
 Infrastructure is essential to support social, economic, and environmental objectives.
 It includes a very wide range of aspects within transport, such as roads, railways, buses and public transport systems, cycle and pedestrian provision, parking, and less visible measures such as travel cards or real-time information.
 It also includes education and health facilities, greenspaces, leisure and cultural facilities, and utilities. - 1.2 The purpose of this paper is to explain the process of identifying the infrastructure requirements arising from the proposed allocations set out in the Site Allocations Plan (SAP) and the Aire Valley Leeds Area Action Plan (AVLAAP) processes.
-Details are provided of the methodology used, infrastructure organisations and City Council services involved, and how this has informed the process of identifying site requirements for the proposed site allocations. - 1.3 Appendices to this Infrastructure Background Paper from the: - 1) The Leeds Infrastructure Delivery Plan (IDP). - 2) School Provision and the Implications for School Places Background Paper - 3) Transport Background Paper - 1.4 The IDP forms an update of the previous April 2013 IDP which supported the Core Strategy Submission Draft.
+Details are provided of the methodology used, infrastructure organisations and City Council services involved, and how this has informed the process of identifying site requirements for the proposed site allocations. - 1.3 The IDP forms an update of the previous April 2013 IDP which supported the Core Strategy Submission Draft.
 The IDP is inherently a 'living' document which means it is necessary to review it over time.
 It identifies as far as possible the currently planned infrastructure provision in the Leeds District, including the critical infrastructure necessary for the delivery of the SAP and Aire Valley Leeds Area Action Plan (AVLAAP) processes based on the Core Strategy up until 2028.
 It provides an overarching framework for other service providers' plans and programmes, to bring them into one place and to ensure that all providers are planning for the predicted locations of future growth as set out in the SAP and AVLAAP.
-For the AVLAAP a separate schedule has been prepared as the Aire Valley development plan is at a more advanced stage, the schedule update provides the latest position on Infrastructure projects in the Aire Valley, (Aire Valley Leeds Area Action Plan Infrastructure Delivery Plan Background Paper Update Dec 2106) - 1.5 The schools provision background paper provides an outline of the implications of the proposed site allocations for school places in Leeds, including reference to sites identified for new schools, in order to inform the final decision on site allocations. - 1.1 The transport background paper sets out the work undertaken to understand the impacts of the proposed development sites contained within the Site Allocations Plan and Aire Valley Leeds Area Action Plan upon the transport system of Leeds.
+For the AVLAAP a separate schedule has been prepared as the Aire Valley development plan is at a more advanced stage, the schedule update provides the latest position on Infrastructure projects in the Aire Valley, (Aire Valley Leeds Area Action Plan-Infrastructure Delivery Plan Background Paper Update Dec 2106). - 1.4 The schools provision background paper provides an outline of the implications of the proposed site allocations for school places in Leeds, including reference to sites identified for new schools, in order to inform the final decision on site allocations. - 1.5 The transport background paper sets out the work undertaken to understand the impacts of the proposed development sites contained within the Site Allocations Plan and Aire Valley Leeds Area Action Plan upon the transport system of Leeds.
 It documents the current conditions for travel, provides an overview of planned interventions and a forecast of conditions at the end of the plan period in 2028 if all development is delivered.